-Domestic (Family) Violence8 - includes felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the state of Texas, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the state of Texas.
+- a. is a current or former spouse or intimate partner of the victim, or a person similarly situated to a spouse of the victim; - b. who shares a child in common with the victim; - c. is cohabitating, or has cohabitated, with the victim as a spouse or intimate partner; or - d. commits acts against an adult or youth victim who is protected from those acts under the domestic or family violence laws of the state of Texas.